Costumes, games, toys and more: Comic-Con brings out the kid in everyone

 SAN DIEGO (KABC) -- Every year, tens of thousands of fans make their way to San Diego for the spectacle that is Comic-Con.
 It's been a tradition now for more than 50 years.

-"I kind of consider this, like, two-fold, right.
-So, this is for everybody else but for me to come here and spend all the money, it has to be for me, too," said Andrea Seale.
+"I kind of consider this two-fold.
+So this is for everybody else but for me to come here and spend all the money, it has to be for me, too," said Andrea Seale.

 Fun seems to be the name of the game here, where you're just enjoying the costumed characters.
-Spending big bucks on merchandise-that seems to be a common theme here.
+Spending big bucks on merchandise also seems to be a common theme.

 Lego has a space full of creativity, featuring a life-size astronaut for people to enjoy, along with several other works of Lego art.
 Cassidy Najarian, who works with Lego, has her own theory on why people love Lego so much.